 Running into challenges along your OKR journey is inevitable, but there are a few mistakes you can try to avoid.
-The biggest one is having too many priorities that no one on your team can see the path forward.
+Here are some common OKR writing mistakes:

 Step 1: Have the goal conversation, first

-Sit down with your team and ask them, “What are the three most important things for us to accomplish in the next three months?”
-Then, ask them why it’s important — and do so again and again.
+The first step of OKR writing involves sitting down with your team and asking them, “What are the three most important things for us to accomplish in the next three months?”
+Drill down on why these are important — and do so again and again.

 By asking why continuously, leaders prompt their teams to share meaningful details regarding what specific objective they're trying to accomplish.
-If your team collectively understands the “why” on a deeper level, you're likely to end up with better active statements and gain greater commitment.
+If your team collectively understands the “why” on a deeper level, you're likely to end up with better active statements when you write OKRs, gaining greater commitment.